uptonking/note4yaoo/lib-db-app-community-model-airtable-excel.md

   - float/double data types have a hard requirement of periodic rebalancing to support unbounded repositions.
 Lexicographical sorting does not require rebalancing ever, though it may be performed as an optional storage/bandwidth optimization.
 That is a very meaningful distinction in my book.
 - I would use byte array instead of strings, as they should be supported by everything and they are more compact.
 But I'm crazy guy who wants to optimize everything, I think that in reality string will work just as well and probably easier to debug when you need to deal with it (also easier to serialize if you need to pass it around).
   - Since your alphabet is composed of 8-bit words, you'd get more mileage out of each byte by using 256 symbols in your alphabet, one for each binary value.
 And by using binary as your alphabet makes things conceptually simpler (even if the values are stored as 8-bit words).

-- String used for indexing can be further used for sorting not only a flat list, but whole trees of nodes.
+- 🌲 String used for indexing can be further used for sorting not only a flat list, but whole trees of nodes.
 Similar technique was used before (at least in 1997) to answer queries about the order at a particular time in the past.

-- There are CRDT algorithms that are similar to this.
-Some pick from the middle, some from one end or the other and some randomize the choice.
-It's the solution I'd probably go with for this specific problem (maybe with a bigger alphabet, although some DBMSs are case-insensitive).
+- I've looked into string-based tree sorting before, but the only answers I can come up with involve recursive queries, or encoding the entire tree path into each item, which means updating many records if an item with many descendants gets repositioned.
+  - Updating many records might be necessary, agree, but for balanced trees the number of records to update could likely be logarithmic.
+No recursive queries was used (e.g., no Oracle's "CONNECT BY").

 - There are CRDT algorithms that are similar to this.
 Some pick from the middle, some from one end or the other and some randomize the choice.
 It's the solution I'd probably go with for this specific problem (maybe with a bigger alphabet, although some DBMSs are case-insensitive).